Ria424/developers-animatesdk-docs/Frame_object/Frame29.md

 #### Usage

-*frame.shapeTweenBlend*
+Frame.shapeTweenBlend

 #### Description

-Property; a string that specifies how a shape tween is blended between the shape in the keyframe at the start of the tween and the shape in the following keyframe.
+Property; `"distributive" | "angular"`; A string that specifies how a shape tween is blended between the shape in the keyframe at the start of the tween and the shape in the following keyframe.
 Acceptable values are *"distributive"* and *"angular"*.